zhou-tao/vue-power-admin/README.md

 - **Fine-grained to actions level authority models**
 - **Rich built-in components** - Many built-in components that can help you sovle the daily usage scenarios
 - **Code automation** - Save time on repetitive works
-- **Coding with confidence** - Fine integrated with Husky and ESLint, ensure your code quality and make the code format more uniform in style
+- **Coding with confidence** - Fine integrated with Simple-git-hooks and ESLint, ensure your code quality and make the code format more uniform in style
 - **Data mock** - Provide built-in mock support for realtime development api and production injection

 ### :alarm_clock: Getting started